BryanSmith33/frontamentals/README.md

 NOTE: This isn't even an agreement.
 I am just putting it out here.
 It takes two to agree.

-I follow a pretty similar approach to (CSS-Tricks legal agreement)[https://css-tricks.com/license/].
+I follow a pretty similar approach to [CSS-Tricks legal agreement](https://css-tricks.com/license/).
 CSS-Tricks was a partial inspirer to start this blog so I want to give them a bit of credit.
 Their license is fantastic and how I think a lot on the web should be; open, fun and engaging.

 Frontamentals is only around for one reason: to make you a better developer.
 Whenever I am helping people learn I will tell them: